gardener/gardener/docs/extensions/backupbucket.md

 title: BackupBucket
 ---

-# Contract: `BackupBucket` resource
+# Contract: `BackupBucket` Resource

 The Gardener project features a sub-project called [etcd-backup-restore](https://github.com/gardener/etcd-backup-restore) to take periodic backups of etcd backing Shoot clusters.
 It demands the bucket (or its equivalent in different object store providers) to be created and configured externally with appropriate credentials.
 The `BackupBucket` resource takes this responsibility in Gardener.

-Before introducing the `BackupBucket` extension resource Gardener was using Terraform in order to create and manage these provider-specific resources (e.g., see [here](https://github.com/gardener/gardener/tree/0.27.0/charts/seed-terraformer/charts/aws-backup)).
+Before introducing the `BackupEntry` extension resource, Gardener was using Terraform in order to create and manage these provider-specific resources (e.g., see [AWS Backup](https://github.com/gardener/gardener/tree/0.27.0/charts/seed-terraformer/charts/aws-backup)).
 Now, Gardener commissions an external, provider-specific controller to take over this task.
-You can also refer to backupInfra proposal documentation to get idea about how the transition was done and understand the resource in broader scope.
+You can also refer to [backupInfra proposal documentation](../proposals/02-backupinfra.md) to get idea about how the transition was done and understand the resource in broader scope.

-## What is the scope of bucket?
+## What is the Scope of Bucket?

 A bucket will be provisioned per `Seed`.
-So, backup of every `Shoot` created on that `Seed` will be stored under different shoot specific prefix under the bucket.
+So, a backup of every `Shoot` created on that `Seed` will be stored under a different shoot specific prefix under the bucket.
-For the backup of the `Shoot` rescheduled on different `Seed` it will continue to use the same bucket.
+For the backup of the `Shoot` rescheduled on different `Seed`, it will continue to use the same bucket.

-## What is the lifespan of `BackupBucket`?
+## What is the Lifespan of `BackupBucket`?

-The bucket associated with `BackupBucket` will be created at creation of `Seed`.
-And as per current implementation, it will be deleted on deletion of `Seed` and there isn't any `BackupEntry` resource associated with it.
+The bucket associated with `BackupBucket` will be created at the creation of the `Seed`.
+And as per current implementation, it will also be deleted on deletion of the `Seed`, if there isn't any `BackupEntry` resource associated with it.

-In the future, we plan to introduce schedule for `BackupBucket` the deletion logic for `BackupBucket` resource, which will reschedule the it on different available `Seed`, on deletion or failure of health check for current associated `seed`.
-In that case, `BackupBucket` will be deleted only if there isn't any schedulable `Seed` available and there isn't any associated `BackupEntry` resource.
+In the future, we plan to introduce a schedule for `BackupBucket` - the deletion logic for the `BackupBucket` resource, which will reschedule  it on different available `Seed`s on deletion or failure of a health check for the currently associated `seed`.
+In that case, the `BackupBucket` will be deleted only if there isn't any schedulable `Seed` available and there isn't any associated `BackupEntry` resource.

-## What needs to be implemented to support a new infrastructure provider?
+## What Needs to be Implemented to Support a New Infrastructure Provider?

-As part of the seed flow Gardener will create a special CRD in the seed cluster that needs to be reconciled by an extension controller, for example:
+As part of the seed flow, Gardener will create a special CRD in the seed cluster that needs to be reconciled by an extension controller, for example:

 ```yaml
 ---